Public transport: Rail

 Passenger rail transport is the conveyance of passengers by means of wheeled vehicles specially designed to run on railways.
-Trains allow high capacity at most distance scales, but require track, signalling, infrastructure and stations to be built and maintained resulting in high upfront costs.
+Trains allow high capacity at most distance scales, but require track, signalling, stations and other infrastructure (e.g. electric cables) to be built and maintained, resulting in high upfront costs.
+Passenger rail is used on long distances (even crossing national borders), within regions and in various ways in urban environments.
+In many European countries, operators use specific train categories to distinguish between services.
+Rail travel is very popular in Japan (118 e9km per inhabitant and year in 2009) and Switzerland (2,505 km per inhabitant and year in 2019).